Charlton deSaussure is a leader in both public finance law and the Charleston community.

 - • Solid waste and stormwater management issues, particularly funding, in the state's coastal areas

-For over 10 years, he served as general counsel to the Charleston Area Regional Transportation Authority.
 From 2003-2016, he served as Corporation Counsel to the City of Charleston.

 Charlton has served as president of the Coastal Community Foundation, South Carolina Historical Society, Gibbes Museum of Art and the Huguenot Society of South Carolina.
 In addition, he has served on the board of trustees of Spoleto Festival USA, the Society of the Cincinnati, the Governor’s Mansion Foundation, University of South Carolina Development Foundation, Charleston Museum, the Parent's Council of Episcopal High School, Woodberry Forest School, Charleston Day School, Porter-Gaud School and Yeamans Hall Club.